 Individually the club had a clean sweep, with the Goalkeeper Golden Gloves award, going to Michael Arthur who had an average of 0.61, in his 31 league appearances.

 The Wearside Leagues Golden Boot Award went to Kallum Hannah, Stockton’s Centre Forward who scored an impressive 48 goals during the campaign.

-Scott Meehan is Stockton Town all-time leading appearance maker having appeared for the club 148 times since 2010.
-Scott is another player who has progressed from one of our Junior Teams having played for the Club since the age of 9 in Gary Sudrons very successful Junior Team.
+Adam Nicholson is Stockton Town all-time leading appearance maker having appeared for the club 283 times currently at Dec 2017.
+Adam is another player who has progressed through our Junior Teams and made his debut in the first team at age 16, Adam is now the Club Captain.

 Stockton Town’s Junior Teams and Players have also continued to flourish in recent years.
 A very significant achievement was by Sonni Coleman who during the summer of 2014 was selected for England U18’s Schoolboys.
 Sonni represented England in an International Tournament taking place in Northern Ireland and not only finished the Tournament as leading Goal scorer but also collected the Man of the Match Award for the game against Wales.

 Over recent years there has been a steady stream of Stockton Town Junior Players leave to join professional Clubs Academies, including Middlesbrough, Newcastle, Sunderland, Leeds and Hartlepool.
 The Players to leave Stockton have come from across all age groups within the Club with the following players joining Middlesbrough;